Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 #define PSUEDO_PATTERN_SMILEY_OFF (PSUEDO_PATTERN_SMILEY_ON+1) // 7 to turn smiley face on
 ```

-VoiceCommands.ino in **loop** checks every time to see if the pattern has changed (it is preset to be changed on startup) and if so, calls the routine to transfer the pattern number.<br>
+VoiceCommands_I2C.ino in **loop** checks every time to see if the pattern has changed (it is preset to be changed on startup) and if so, calls the routine to transfer the pattern number.<br>
 ```C
   if (gPrevPattern != gCurrentPatternNumber) {
     gPrevPattern = gCurrentPatternNumber;